lsst/dax_apdb/doc/lsst.dax.ppdb/index.rst

 .. .. toctree::
 ..    :maxdepth: 1

-.. _lsst.dax.ppdb-contributing:
+.. _lsst.dax.apdb-contributing:

 Contributing
 ============

-``lsst.dax.ppdb`` is developed at https://github.com/lsst/dax_ppdb.
+``lsst.dax.apdb`` is developed at https://github.com/lsst/dax_apdb.
-You can find Jira issues for this module under the `dax_ppdb <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20dax_ppdb>`_ component.
+You can find Jira issues for this module under the `dax_apdb <https://jira.lsstcorp.org/issues/?jql=project%20%3D%20DM%20AND%20component%20%3D%20dax_apdb>`_ component.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.

-.. _lsst.dax.ppdb-pyapi:
+.. _lsst.dax.apdb-pyapi:

 Python API reference
 ====================

-.. automodapi:: lsst.dax.ppdb
+.. automodapi:: lsst.dax.apdb
    :no-main-docstr:
    :no-inheritance-diagram: